Johnen (surname)

 Johnen is the surname of an extended family that originally comes from the region of Aachen in Germany.

 Origin

 The family name is derived from the name John.
 The name John in turn is a Hebrew from the homonymous nickname origin Johannes (Heb.
 "Yahweh has bestowed thy Grace") shows previous name.

-The name John gained early in the Christian world wide recognition and dissemination, primarily through John the Baptist, in addition also by the Apostle and Evangelist John.
+The name John gained early in the Christian world wide recognition and dissemination, primarily through John the Baptist, and also by the Apostle and Evangelist John.